sound-artefacts/valley/README.md

 an archive of algorithmic scenes

-an scsynth oscillator with pbind fft at frames, or temporal pulses
+a scsynth oscillator with pbind fft at frames, or temporal pulses